nuxt/nuxt/docs/content/3.api/1.composables/use-request-headers.md

 # `useRequestHeaders`

-Within your pages, components, and plugins you can use `useRequestHeaders` to access the incoming request headers.
+You can use built-in `useRequestHeaders` composable to access the incoming request headers within your pages, components, and plugins.

 ```js
 // Get all request headers